-Your entry-level fresher resume should be presented in the same way as an advertisement – it should highlight your relevant skills and accomplishments in a visually appealing format that stands out.
+Your entry-level fresher resume should be presented like an advertisement – it should highlight your relevant skills and accomplishments in a visually appealing format that stands out.

-If you are looking for your favorite cereal, you scan the cereal boxes for Cheerios in the main box title.
+If you are looking for your favorite cereal, you scan the cereal boxes for Cheerios’s main box title.
 You would never look in the smaller print for your favorite cereal brand.
-Similarly, if a school is seeking an elementary school teacher who can teach physical education, they will scan their resume database for elementary school teacher + physical education teacher.
+Similarly, if a school seeks an elementary school teacher who can teach physical education, they will scan their resume database for elementary school teacher + physical education teacher.

 These teaching keywords should be in your resume and cover letter within the titles and paragraphs you incorporate.
-Learn how to use keywords in your teacher resume.
-Taking the time to understand how applicant tracking systems screen education candidates will help you when choosing the best resume language and keywords to use.
+Learn how to use keywords in your teacher’s resume.
+Understanding how applicant tracking systems screen education candidates will help you choose the best resume language and keywords.

 Match Your Teaching Skills and Experience to the School’s Needs

-- What can this entry-level teacher do to create a productive and nurturing school community?
+- What can this entry-level teacher do to create a productive, nurturing school community?

 - What can this beginning teacher do to increase our standardized test scores?

-- What sorts of teaching methods and classroom management strategies can this new teacher bring to our classrooms?
+- What teaching methods and classroom management strategies can this new teacher bring to our classrooms?

 - What types of extra-curricular activities can this entry-level teacher volunteer for?

-- Once you look more closely at the requirements, you will start to find more matches to your own capabilities.
-Draw upon any jobs, volunteer work or educational endeavors in which you contributed to productivity, nurtured and motivated others, or contributed to performance improvements.
+- You will find more matches to your capabilities once you look more closely at the requirements.
+Draw upon any jobs, volunteer work, or educational endeavors in which you contributed to productivity, nurtured and motivated others, or contributed to performance improvements.

 Write a Fresher Teacher Resume Using Valuable and Convincing Content

 Good work!
 You have identified a list of your skills and qualifications that meet the job requirements.
 Simply pointing out these teaching skills is not sufficient.
-You need to show how you will add value to the school’s teaching programs as a future teacher.
+It would help if you showed how you would add value to the school’s teaching programs as a future teacher.